 Ask if they will create a page with a custom error message that can limit any hacker’s ability to access the backend.
 If they are maintaining your server, will they provide updates?
 Will they secure your database and install an SSL certificate?

 Regardless of whether you’re an eCommerce site or a small business consultancy, protecting your content and your customer’s private information is paramount.
 Prioritizing this aspect of your small business website will save you a lot of headache and anxiety in the future.

 There are a number of methods to implement security that you’ll want to ask about before launch such as:

 You’ll want your web developer to spend their time wisely.
-In order to do this, you’ll have to put some work into gathering all the necessary materials they need in advance.
+To do this, you’ll have to put some work into gathering all the necessary materials they need in advance.

-Here is a just a sampling of what you need to prepare for your web developer:
+Here is just a sampling of what you need to prepare for your web developer: